Coronavirus: rheumatology services update

 - medicine advice, including side effects.

-This service is only available for patients who have already attended clinic.
+This service is only available for patients who have already attended a clinic.
 It is not suitable for new patients.